syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-Associations.md

 ## Scatter Plots

 ### Perhaps the most common and useful chart for visualizing the association between two variables is the scatter plot.
-Scatter plots are used when two variables are quantitative—that is, interval or ratio level of measurement—although they can be adapted to many other situations.
+Scatter plots are used when two variables are quantitative that is, interval or ratio level of measurement although they can be adapted to many other situations.
 In the base installation of R, the general-purpose plot() function is typically used for scatter plots.
 It works well both in its default configuration and with its several options.
 In addition, it is possible to overlay a variety of regression lines and smoothers.